theforeman/stats-dashboard/README.md

 # Local data

 Currently the app uses cached data from our other services.
 The `scripts` dir contains the necessary scripts.

-TODO: automate this...
+These scripts require access to the Redmine DB, via an SSH tunnel (or running on Redmine itself), and use `config.yml` for storing credentials.

 ### get_issues_from_redmine